-The impulses style displays a vertical line from the x axis to the y value of each point (2D) or from the xy plane to the z value of each point (3D).
+The impulses style displays a vertical line from y=0 to the y value of each point (2D) or from z=0 to the z value of each point (3D).
 Note that the y or z values may be negative.
-As with most plot styles, data from additional columns can be used to control the color of each impulse.
+Data from additional columns can be used to control the color of each impulse.
 To use this style effectively in 3D plots, it is useful to use thick lines (linewidth > 1).
 This approximates a 3D bar chart.